Monday, November 3, 2008

 I had not composed a piece for chorus since my senior year of high school.
 I was both excited and a little scared that I might not be able to pull it off.
 To make the process even more difficult, I wanted to compose a joyous and celebratory piece as I said, but Ethan kept writing poetry that was far more reflectively joyful than exuberantly celebratory.
 I also spent a lot of energy worrying about the complexity of the music, the intellectual rigor of it.
 The bottom line is, I kept getting in my own way.
 For me, this is consistently the biggest hurdle in the creative process.

+I finally gave in to the reflective nature of Ethan's poetry in August, one month before the finished piece was to be delivered to David Hodgkins, Commonwealth's music director, so rehearsals could begin.
 Once I let go, I was able to complete the piece quickly.
 I composed what I thought was a beautiful melody for the soloists to share and supported it with a flowing, tidal accompaniment sung by the chorus.
 The whole thing worked out pretty well I think.
 I was actually relieved that the accompaniment did indeed serve as a good support for the melody.
 It might have obscured the melody since it is a bit busy.

-Boston Center for the Arts in front of a crowd of 750 alumni, parents, friends, faculty and staff of Commonwealth School.
+The finished composition was premiered Saturday October 25, 2008 in the Cyclorama at the Boston Center for the Arts in front of a crowd of 750 alumni, parents, friends, faculty and staff of Commonwealth School.
 What an amazing feeling it was to hear all those voices singing the music I had struggled to create.
 It was such a beautiful and moving event and I am honored to have played a part in it.

 Thank you Charles Merrill for your creation.